puppetlabs-toy-chest/puppetlabs-aws/README.md

 #### Type: elb_loadbalancer
-Sets up an ELB load balancer.

 #####`name`
 *Required* The name of the load balancer.
+This is the value of the AWS Name tag.

 #####`region`
 *Required* The region in which to launch the load balancer.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).